Sick woman sitting on couch with lemon

 1. What is alcohol poisoning, and how is it different from a hangover?

 Alcohol poisoning occurs when a person consumes an excessive amount of alcohol in a short time, overwhelming the body's ability to process it.
-It's much more severe than a typical hangover, as it can lead to critical health issues, including unconsciousness and even death.
+It's much more severe than a typical hangover, as it can lead to critical health issues, including unconsciousness or even death.

 2. What should I do if I suspect someone has alcohol poisoning?